abimbola-16/hello-world/README.md

    Features

  -  ### List of key features or sections on the historical page

-- **About us section explains what the website is about**
+- **About us section** explains what the website is about
-- **Historical section that explains about girls brigade and it will link to the    main history of GB**
+- **Historical section**explains about girls brigade and it will link to the main history of GB
-- **Rank section exlains the rank and the ages of each girls and the photospeaks**
+- **Rank section** exlains the rank and the ages of each girls and the photospeaks
+- **our photo gallery section**it consist of the girls photographs and activites

+  Technologies used

+  - ### List of technologies used
+     -HTML
+     -CSS
+     -GITHUB

+    Installation

+     -Instructions on how to view or run the historical page, such as:
+        -navigate to the